n0924/PromiseKeeper/README.md

 ## User Stories
 - As a user, I want to be able to add items to either the Need List or the Want List
 - As a user, I want to be able to view and edit item description
-- As a user, I want to be able to filter items based on category, price range, or priority
 - As a user, I want to be able to delete items that are no longer wanted/needed
 - As a user, I want to be able to see the amount